simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Early on the morning of September 9 we left Verkhne-Udinsk in two Dodge cars, crossed the broad Selenga on a ferry, and continued our journey along the motor road to Troitskosavsk, the last Russian frontier town, once a wealthy colony of tea merchants.
 After two hours' ride, the country became more wooded and we skirted fine pine forests.
 Unfortunately the day was dull and rain clouds hovered over the horizon.
 Drizzling rain and cold winds made the journey far from pleasant.
 The road was soft and in several places we had to drive over the steppe in order to avoid the sandy and muddy route, which was still under repair.
 For the whole of the distance from Verkhne-Udinsk to the frontier, it was almost deserted.
 Only once or twice did we see Buriats on horseback or in small two-wheeled carriages.

-In die afternoon we passed the Geese Lake with the famous Geese Lake Monastery or da-tshang (Tib. gra-tshang').
+In the afternoon we passed the Geese Lake with the famous Geese Lake Monastery or da-tshang (Tib. gra-tshang').
 This is the reputed seat of Buddhist learning in Transbaikalia, residence of the Buriat Pandita *khan-po*, with a well-known printing establishment that issues fine xylographs, greatly in demand throughout Buddhist Siberia, the Astrakhan steppes, and Mongolia.

 In the afternoon we reached the small Cossack settlement of Selenginsk with its old church and several old houses dating back to the time of the Decembrist movement, many of whose leaders were exiled